VardhanDevSecOps/Apache-Airflow-2.7.2-RabbitMQ-PostgreSQL-Setup-in-a-Single-Docker-Container/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-**While deploying facing any issue, like connection refused or Rabbitmq logins, go with below commands**
+**While deploying if you facing any issue, like connection refused or Rabbitmq logins, go with below commands**

 Step 1: Check PostgreSQL on Master